 It’s likely that the real challenge of setting a Content Security Policy won’t actually be technical.
 Technically, it amounts to a few lines of code.

 Instead, the real challenge of setting a Content Security Policy is likely to be in cataloging all of the content your website delivers.
 Modern websites include a variety of scripts and stylesheets.
-Often, these come from a variety of different sources, many of which might not be your website.
-For instance, most websites will serve things like images, scripts and stylesheets from a content delivery network.
-By default, a Content Security Policy is going to break all of those things.
-A poorly-configured Content Security Policy is a quick path to a website that loads as nothing more than a blank white page and a hundred browser console errors.
+Often, these come from a variety of different sources, many of which might not be your website

 How can I make sure my CSP doesn’t break my site?

 Like we noted above, messing up your Content Security Policy has harsh side effects.
 Your website breaks completely.
-Your users are left out in the cold.
+You’re leaving your users out in the cold.
 These negative side effects scare away some companies.
 They ship one bad Content Security Policy, the website breaks, and they throw the baby out with the bathwater.
 Obviously, this isn’t a wise tactic.
 Luckily, browsers have another built-in tool to make sure that your website doesn’t break when you enable a CSP.
 It’s the Report Only directive.

 The Report Only directive does exactly what it says.
 Instead of stopping parts of your website from working, the browser logs errors to the browser console.
 By adding a Report Only directive, your team can pick through each violation of the Content Security Policy and fix them one by one.
 If you’re not a senior leader of your organization, this directive can be a real life saver.
 Instead of deploying an update that knocks your website offline, you can ensure that there are no problems before you turn on your CSP.